Savings Accounts - February 1st

-Debit card: A card that is linked to a transaction account and allows the cardholder to make transactions with merchants and withdrawals from ATMs.
+Debit card: A card that is linked to a everyday account and allows the cardholder to make payment transactions and ATM withdrawals.
 Also known as a bank card or cheque card.

 Direct debit: When a transaction is automatically removed from an account and received into a different person’s account.
-For example, wages are automatically removed from an employer’s bank and deposited into an employee’s bank account.
+For example, your salary or wages are automatically removed from your employer’s bank and deposited into your bank account.

-EFTPOS (Electronic Funds Transfer at Point of Sale): A payment system where you use your debit card to make payment for goods or services, or to withdraw cash.
-EFTPOS machines are used to process these payments at shops.
+EFTPOS (Electronic Funds Transfer at Point of Sale): A payment system that allows you to use your debit card to make payments for goods or services, or withdraw cash.
+An EFTPOS machine is used in-store to process debit and credit payments.

-Electronic banking: A broad term used to refer to the banking system where you use online banking, telephone banking, ATMs, or EFTPOS to access your account.
-You can use electronic banking to make withdrawals or other payments, deposits, or transfers.
+Electronic banking: A broad term used to refer to the banking system encompassing online banking, telephone banking, ATMs, mobile apps and EFTPOS.
+You can use electronic banking to make withdrawals, payments, deposits or transfers.

 GST (Goods and Services Tax): The New Zealand tax levy on payments for goods and services.

-Inflation: The percentage by which the price of goods and services rises each year across the country.
+Inflation: The percentage by which the prices of goods and services rise each year.

-Introductory rate: An introductory bonus offer where a variable interest rate applies to the account for a set time period.
-At the end of the bonus period, rates revert to the base rates.
+Introductory rate: A promotional, introductory bonus interest rate applied to a new account for a set time period.
+At the end of the set period, rates revert to normal base rates.

-Junior savings account: Savings accounts for children.
-A parent or guardian operates the account in the child’s name but the child also has access to their account.
+Junior everyday account: Everyday accounts for children and youth.
+A parent or guardian operates the account in the child’s name until they reach legal age, but the child also has access to their account.

-Reserve Bank of New Zealand (RBNZ): The Reserve Bank is the central bank of New Zealand, and they are responsible for setting the official cash rate.
-They manage monetary policies such as the official cash rate to stabilise inflation and the economy; maintain a sound and efficient financial system; and supply our national banknotes and coins.
+Reserve Bank of New Zealand (RBNZ): The Reserve Bank is the central bank of New Zealand, and is responsible for setting the Official Cash Rate (OCR).
+It manages monetary policy and attempts to balance inflation and to maintain a sound and efficient financial system and economy.
+The RBNZ also issues our national banknotes and coins.

-Savings account: Bank accounts that pay significant interest back to the account holder and are not used to make transactions.
-Savings accounts typically have higher interest rates than transaction accounts.
-They can be linked to transaction accounts to make savings available as funds for transactions as needed.
+Savings account: Bank accounts that pay significant interest back to the account holder and cannot be used to make transactions.
+Savings accounts typically have higher interest rates than everyday accounts.
+They can be linked to everyday accounts to make savings available as funds for transactions as needed.

-Transfer: When you give the bank instructions to move money from one account to another account, e.g. moving money from your savings account to your transaction account.
-This is different to a “payment” where you send money from your account to somebody else’s account.
+Transfer: When you give the bank instructions to move money from one account to another account, e.g. to move money from your savings account to your everyday account.
+This is different to a payment, when you send money from your account to somebody else’s bank account.